bradcypert/httpspec/README.md

 Httpspec is a tool that expands upon HTTP Files by adding assertions to them, to be used for integration tests.
 HTTPSpec is also intended to be a test suite runner for these extended HTTP Files.

-Httpspec takes in an .http (or .httpspec) file, runs those requests in sequence with optional assertions that are checked along the way.
+Httpspec takes in an .http (or .httpspec) file (or a directory containing those files, defaulting to CWD if none is provided), runs those requests in sequence with optional assertions that are checked along the way.
 Let's take the following specfile:

 ```
 ### Make a simple 200 request to HTTP Bin